Woman dies in crash near Shannon community in Robeson Co.

-ROBESON CO, NC – A woman died in a crash just outside of the Shannon community in Robeson County.
+ROBESON COUNTY, NC (WBTW)– A woman died in a crash just outside of the Shannon community in Robeson County.

 Savannah Kay Butler, of Shannon, was a passenger in a car traveling westbound on Shannon Road at about 6 a.m. on Monday.
 The car crossed the center line and struck a ditch, according to Sgt.
 S.B.
 Lewis with the North Carolina Highway Patrol.